Connecticut Premiere of “Ocean Filibuster” Takes Place May 4-6

 “I make a play because I want to have a conversation with the topic,” Pearl said.
 “I like to think of the rehearsal room as a little radical ecosystem.
 As a director my job is to create a community that is in the conversation that the play is wanting to have.”

-The Connecticut premiere performance of her company PearlDamour’s music theater experience “Ocean Filibuster” takes place in the Center for the Arts Theater from Thursday, May 4 through Saturday, May 6, 2023.
-After Wesleyan, “Ocean Filibuster” will head to New Orleans, then to North Carolina’s Duke University in the fall, and the Ocean Sciences Meeting in 2024 in collaboration with Bryant.
+The Connecticut premiere performances of her company PearlDamour’s music theater experience “Ocean Filibuster” take place in the Center for the Arts Theater from Thursday, May 4 through Saturday, May 6, 2023.
+After Wesleyan, “Ocean Filibuster” will head to New Orleans, then to North Carolina’s Duke University in the fall, and the Ocean Sciences Meeting in 2024 in collaboration with Assistant Professor of Earth and Environmental Sciences Raquel Bryant.

 Pearl believes that when engaging with some of the complicated topics offered in the theater, its not enough to just stage the play alone.
 In addition to the performance, there will be a series of talks and other activities exploring environmental issues.
 “How can I think of plays as constellations of events, and each star in the constellation is a different doorway into the same topic, and the play becomes one of those points?”
 Pearl said.